Leader Price

 Leader Price, (full name: Société S.A.
 Leader Price Holding), is a French discount store chain of the Groupe Casino, headquartered in Paris, France.

+The group has 27 supermarkets in Réunion Island and Madagascar.

+The chain sold 545 directly owned stores in France in 2020.
+In its results for the first half of 2024, the Casino group announced that the franchise activities are part of the discontinued operations in France.

 History

 In September 1989, Leader Price was created after the opening of the first store in Paris by Jean Baud and Albert Baussan.
 From 1989, the chain primarily extended in Paris, with the American group TLC Beatrice becoming the main shareholder.

 In September 1997, the Casino group took over Leader Price, with 250 stores (and Franprix, 400 stores) from TLC Beatrice, and opened Leader Price in Belgium.

 In March 2010, the chain modernized and changed its logo to a more simple one.
-Leader Price now has over 500 stores in France.
+Leader Price had over 500 stores in France in 2013.

-At the end of November 2020, German discount giant Aldi Nord announced that it had agreed to buy 547 Leader Price stores plus three logistics centers.
-The purchase prices was to be €717 million and the stores are expected to be integrated into Aldi by 2021.